 What do I do after I complete the test?

 After you complete the test, you can drop off the sample at a medical laboratory or a Canada Post retail outlet in the supplied postage-paid envelope.
 Please do not leave it in an outdoor mailbox.
-Click here for a list of medical laboratories in your health region.

 What are the benefits of the FIT?

 Taking the FIT test every two years will help find colorectal cancer early, when treatment is most effective.
 There are no diet restrictions, and medication and vitamins will not interfere with the results.
 You will need to provide only one sample with the FIT, unlike other fecal occult blood tests that require three samples.

 What happens after the test?